cppLawyer/Advanced-Image-Converter-Application/README.md

 # Image-Converter

-ALL IMAGE FORMATS SUPPORT CONVERTER WITH GUI
+ALL IMAGE EXTENSIONS SUPPORTED

 - Easy to Use
 - Win x86 & x64
 - Made with QT Framework and C++
-- High Performance application
+- High Performance and optimized

 - Upcoming releases for MacOS and Linux